-This article aims to continue to develop the understanding of Islamic finance and follows the first article on this subject, 'Islamic finance – theory and practical use of sukuk bonds', published in February 2013 (see 'Related links').
+This article aims to continue to develop the understanding of Islamic finance and follows the first article on this subject, 'Islamic finance – theory and practical use of sukuk bonds'.
 The first article focused on Sukuk finance and case studies where Sukuk finance was utilised.
 This article is more general and considers different aspects, issues and developments of Islamic finance.
 It also extends the explanations provided in the appendix to the first article.

-Islamic finance has been a recent addition to the Paper P4 syllabus.
-It is expected that future questions in this area will focus on developments and understanding of Islamic finance.
-However, questions could also focus on the application of Islamic finance as an additional source of finance, and assessing its benefits and drawbacks, in different business scenarios and situations.
+Questions are likely to focus on the application of Islamic finance as an additional source of finance, and assessing its benefits and drawbacks, in different business scenarios and situations.

 Islamic virtues and tenets specify the need for ethical behaviour and fair treatment.
 Within a business context, this means that organisations should maintain high ethical standards in all business dealings.
 Specifically, business and enterprise should be conducted with honesty and integrity, maintaining truthfulness and morality in all dealings.
 In particular, such business and enterprise should not capitalise on the misfortune of others or take unfair advantage.
 For example, higher prices should not be charged to an individual because they lack knowledge and information about the fair price of a product that they are purchasing.
 Profit creation should be the result of business activity that benefits society at large.